 Bach usually transposed his own keyboard versions of music originally composed for other instruments.
-I have done the same in order to place each transcription in an optimal part of the keyboard.
-The list below indicates both original and transposed keys and provides links to the individual arrangements (in pdf format).
+I have done the same in order to place each transcription in an optimal tessitura for the keyboard.
+The list below indicates both original and transposed keys for each piece and provides links to the individual arrangements (in pdf format).

 Since originally uploading these arrangements in 2010, I have revised most of them and have been gradually reformatting the scores to yield more convenient page breaks.
 I will be grateful to anyone who finds errors or other problems in these arrangements for bringing them to my attention by writing to me at dschulen AT wagner.edu.

 August 10, 2010, last updated Feb.
 14, 2021

 |BWV||title/no.||key||comment (click on the BWV number for the transcription)|

 |Solos for violin|

 |1001||Sonata I||g||c||fugue (mvt.
 2) arranged for organ as BWV 539/2 in d and for lute as BWV 1000|